elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, we can use a return statement without a value.
-It is called an empty return statement.
-An empty return statement will exit a program and return undefined in the place it is called.
+It is called an empty return statement, and an empty return statement exits a program and returns undefined in the place it gets called.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />